pyroscope-io/dotnetdiag/examples/tracing/README.md

 # Collect Tracing

-The example demonstrates how the package may be used to collect and process `NetTrace` stream data using Diagnostics IPC: the program processes events produced with **Microsoft-DotNETCore-SampleProfiler** provider and creates a sampled profile, rendered as a call tree.
+The example demonstrates how the package may be used to collect and process `NetTrace` stream data using Diagnostics IPC: the program processes events produced with **Microsoft-DotNETCore-SampleProfiler** provider and creates a sampled profile.

 1. Run dotnet application.
 2. Find its PID, e.g.: